ChukwudimmaIkoro/Ikoro-Memory-Game/README.md

     moment.
 Maybe I could mess with the fonts more so the overall design of the title and description pops out more and is less stock, or design the buttons in a way that makes it look like it is a 3-Dimensional button being physically pushed inwards when clicked, instead of just changing its color.
 I would also like to potentially add a feature that allows one to change the difficulty of the game before playing.
-I wouldadd three options- easy, medium and hard- and depending on what is chosen, the speed and length of the game would change.
+I would add three options- easy, medium and hard- and depending on what is chosen, the speed and length of the game would change.
 To do this, I would add buttons to the start with each difficulty, and refactor the given functions that set button patterns and speeds to change the setup of the game based on what difficulty is chosen.